NLnetLabs/krill/doc/development/04_es_krill.md

 The Krill eventsourcing stack defines two different `EventListener` traits which are called by the `AggregateStore` (see below) when an Aggregate is successfully updated.
-The first is called before updates are saved, and it can fail, the second is called after all changes have been applied, and cannot fail:
+The first is called before updates are saved, and it can fail, the second is called after all changes have been applied, and cannot fail.

 ```rust
 /// This trait defines a listener for events which is designed to receive